 Students learn to think, move, speak and act with confidence.
 In making and staging drama, they learn how to be focused, innovative and resourceful, and collaborate and take on responsibilities for drama presentations.
-They are excited by exploring their imagination and taking risks in storytelling through role and dramatic action.

 Students develop a sense of inquiry and empathy by exploring the diversity of drama in the contemporary world and in other times, traditions, places and cultures.